EvansWinner/evanswinner.github.io/index.md

 My son, Taavi, is also way more interesting than me.
 He is nine years old and likes paleontology and Minecraft.

-**Blog**
+**Web Log**

-Here follows, in something like chronological order, some of the miscellaneous wreckage
+Here follows a 'blog in the old sense of the term: in something like chronological order, some of the miscellaneous wreckage
 I have strewn across the Internet over the years.
-I link to the content instead of include it here inline except where it is only a few lines long as in the case of a few short poems, aphorisms, and one-liners.
+I link to the content instead of include it here inline except where it is only a few lines long as in the case of some short poems, aphorisms, and especially one-liners.
 Links are HTTP(S) to HTML pages unless obviously otherwise.
 The quality ranges from bad to not so bad.
 Sue me.
 Also, this is not a historical record,